Current Group Members*

 MSME, Purdue Univeristy, 2018, Thesis: "Computational Analysis of Fluid-Structure Interactions in Shallow, Deformable Microchannels"

-Research topic: computational modeling of biophysiological fluid--structure interactions, including their effect on bleb formation and growth in cerebral aneurysms; mechanistic evaluation of the probability of aneurysmal rupture.
+Research topic: patient-specific computational modeling of biophysiological fluid--structure interactions, including hemodynamic effects on progression of cerebral aneurysms.

-Co-advised by Prof. Vitaliy L. Rayz (Weldon School of Biomedical Engineering, Purdue University)
+Co-advised with Prof. Vitaliy L. Rayz, and also part of the CFML in the Weldon School of Biomedical Engineering, Purdue University.

 Xiaojia Wang (started at Purdue in Fall 2018)